arya-kumar1/Generative-LLMs-in-Education/README.md

 ## Abstract

-As generative AI becomes embedded in higher education, concerns have emerged regarding its influence on students’ critical thinking.
-Critical thinking, defined as the ability to analyze information, make judgments, and form sound decisions, is a skill valued by universities, employers, and society at large, yet may be undermined by students’ reliance on AI for quick solutions.
-The first phase of this project investigates the extent to which AI usage affects critical thinking ability in STEM undergraduates, drawing from systematic literature reviews and empirical data collection.
-If findings confirm that generative AI poses risks to critical thinking development, we propose a targeted intervention: an AI tutor that uses chain-of-thought (CoT) prompting to elicit student self-explanations rather than simply revealing solutions.
-Prior work suggests that self-explanation fosters deeper cognitive processing, while Socratic dialogue models have shown promise in guiding learning.
-The second phase of the project will implement and evaluate such a tutor, testing whether adaptive, explanation-driven feedback can offset AI’s negative effects on critical thinking while simultaneously improving learning outcomes.
-By combining exploration of AI’s educational risks with the design of a potential solution, this project seeks to inform how universities can integrate AI in ways that promote both technical skill acquisition and the cultivation of lifelong critical thinking abilities.
+As generative AI continues to integrate into digital learning environments, questions have emerged about how effectively online information sources—particularly Wikipedia—support meaningful learning.
+While Wikipedia is widely used by students, the educational quality of its articles varies significantly.
+This project investigates how large language models (LLMs) can be trained to evaluate and classify Wikipedia articles based on their pedagogical value.
+Drawing from research on instructional design, text coherence, and cognitive load theory, the first phase examines which linguistic and structural features make educational materials effective for learning.
+The second phase applies these insights to train an LLM that diagnoses whether a given Wikipedia article facilitates understanding or promotes misconceptions.
+Using the Wikipedia API and OpenAI’s Apps SDK, the system will allow real-time interaction between Wikipedia content and ChatGPT, enabling dynamic analysis and feedback on article quality.
+By combining educational theory with AI-driven analysis, this project aims to create a tool that not only identifies high-quality learning resources but also informs how AI can enhance open-access educational ecosystems.

 ## [Literature Review](https://github.com/arya-kumar1/Generative-LLMs-in-Education/blob/d2a163c46c2a645ca2f7730caebeec6aa2937281/literature-review.md)